 Again this will vary based on the selected focus/goal and style is chosen.
 Some support a headline and a tagline while some support only a headline due to space constraints.
 If the goal is to collect data, a list of forms will be available to choose from.
 Remember that the form should be simple.

-A new section called ‘content’ has been added to the builder for focus items that enables you to format content in basic, editor or html mode.
+It is possible to format content in Basic, Editor or HTML mode.
 This opens the door for even more creativity when engaging visitors to your site.